• Skip to primary navigation

 Piece of timber with kink in it

-As you can see there are a great deal of different ways that a piece of timber can warp and a fair few different causes, the majority revolving around how it’s stored.
+As you can see there are a great deal of different ways that a piece of timber or wood can warp and a fair few different causes, the majority revolving around how it’s stored.

 Despite its fairly hardy nature, timber (especially many modern softwoods) is in fact fairly delicate and if not treated correctly can easily get damaged and if it’s too bad its rendered useless.